djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in Python

-Given threading is using multi-thread to maximize the performance of a I/O-bound task in Python, we wonder if using multi-thread is necessary.
-The answer is no, if you know when to switch the tasks.
-For example, for each thread in a Python program using threading, it will really stay idle between the request is sent and the result is returned.
-If somehow a thread could know the time I/O request has been sent, it could switch to do another task, without staying idle, and one thread should be sufficient to manage all these tasks.
-Without the thread management overhead, the execution should be faster for a I/O-bound task.
-Obviously, threading could not do it, but we have asyncio.
+When dealing with I/O operations, a multithreaded Python program that employs threading will be idle between the time the request is received and the time the answer is provided.
+If a thread knows when an I/O request has been delivered, it may switch to another task without becoming idle, and one thread should be sufficient to handle all of these jobs.
+Threading, obviously, would not be able to achieve this, but we have <code>asyncio</code>.

-Using Python asyncio, we are also able to make better use of the CPU sitting idle when waiting for the I/O. What’s different to threading is that, asyncio is single-process and single-thread.
-There is an event loop in asyncio which routinely measure the progress of the tasks.
-If the event loop has measured any progress, it would schedule another task for execution, therefore, minimizing the time spent on waiting I/O. This is also called cooperative multitasking.
-The tasks must cooperate by announcing when they are ready to be switched out.

 The main module we'll be using is named <code>asyncio</code>.
 It is distinguished for its outstanding speed and simplicity of usage.
 It makes it easy to write single-threaded concurrent programs using corutines (stripped down version of threads).
 It conceals the complexities of concurrent programming from us by providing a plethora of different functions that implement numerous synchronization strategies for us.

-A coroutine can pause the execution of the function by using the yield yield from or await (python 3.5+) keywords in an expression.
-The function is paused until the yield statement actually gets a value.
+A coroutine can pause function execution by using the keywords <code>yield</code>, <code>yield from</code>, or <code>await</code> in an expression.
+The function is stopped until the yield statement returns a value.

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/asynchrony/loop_run_until_complete.py">loop run until complete</a>
 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/asynchrony/loop_run_forever.py">loop run forever</a>